© Fotos & Words by Steve Drury

 Party Day: And Now

-My involvement with Party Day ended in September 1984 (after 3 years [which included an FX stint] as the manager, photographer, roadie, buck-stopper etc) and they obviously carried on longer.
+My involvement with Party Day (and its members) began in 1981 and it ended in Sept 1984 (this included a period with FX).
+So, as manager, photographer, roadie, buck-stopper etc I kept them busy.
+The band carried on longer - Tenacious people in Yorkshire!.
 So what happened?
-During Autumn 84 Martin wasn’t well and couldn’t contribute, and eventually left the band in 1985.
-Meanwhile Dean Peckett (an excellent musician from Barnsley’s ‘Second Coming’) substituted and then became a fully fledged member in April 18.
-Dean was very involved in both Glasshouse EP and Simplicity.
+During Autumn 84 Martin wasn’t well and couldn’t contribute any further, and eventually left the band in 1985.
+Meanwhile Dean Peckett (an excellent musician from Barnsley’s ‘Second Coming’) substituted and then became a fully fledged member in April 85.
+Dean was very involved in both the Glasshouse EP and Simplicity.
 Although these were well received locally, they struggled to maintain their original momentum.

 Since Dean passed away in Jan 2016, the whole of these sessions have appeared on YouTube as a tribute to him, under its silly working title for the sessions/album.